staynaa/CISC3140-GroupProject/README.md

 Question:

-1. Which seasons were more prone to shooting incidents?
+1. Which seasons had a higher frequency of shooting victims?
-2. During what time of the day are shootings more likely to occur?
+2. Based on the time the shooting occurred, what part of the day saw the most shootings?
 3. Which victim age group had the most cases resulting in death?
 (STATISTICAL_MURDER_FLAG)
 4. Based on empty perpetrator information, which boroughs have more unsolved homicide?
 5. Where have shootings occurred most?
 Based on jurisdiction codes (which NYPD department involved: housing, patrol or transit) and the stated locations if there are any.